k0rventen/k0rventen.github.io/content/posts/keda-autoscaling.md

   Decoding it gives `http://guest:guest@rabbitmq.app:15672//`.

   This is the URL that KEDA will use to connect to RabbitMQ.
-  We specify the namespace, because KEDA will try to connect to rabbit from its own pod in the `keda` namespace.
+  Note that we specify the namespace of the `rabbitmq` service, because KEDA will try to connect to rabbit from its own pod in the `keda` namespace.
-  The last / is the name of the rabitmq vhost, which by default is /.
+  The last `/` in the URL is the name of the rabitmq vhost, which by default is /.

 - a TriggerAuthentication CRD that references the secret above, and binds it to a `host` key.